nadiapozdnyakova/nadiapozdnyakova.github.io/home.md

 # I am an Assistant Professor at New Economic School.

+I recieved my PhD from New York University in 2025.
 My primary field is international macroeconomics and my secondary fields are macroeconomics, behavioral macroeconomics, and international trade.

 In my [recent paper](jmp.pdf), I study exchange rate expectations of firms and their implications for the transmission of aggregate shocks in a small open economy.

-<b>Contact: np2156@nyu.edu</b>
+<b>Contact: npozdnyakova@nes.ru</b>